 FORUM CLUB HANDBALL – HEART OF THE GAME

-In order to prepare the elections of FORUM CLUB HANDBALL eV (FCH), European Handball Elite clubs agree upon the following
+In order to prepare elections of FORUM CLUB HANDBALL eV (FCH), European Handball Top clubs agree upon the following

 for the FCH General Assembly: